-- You must be a current member
+- You must be a current BSAC member.

-- Over the age of 16
+- Be over the age of 16.

-- A member of a club
+- A member of a club.

 BSAC will then send a letter of suitability to the applicant’s club Welfare Officer or Membership Secretary; therefore, no action is required from the applicant.